validatedpatterns/multicluster-devsecops/README.md

 The purpsoe of this Pattern is to provide a codified architecture that can be used to address some of the use cases that can be addressed using Red Hat and Cloud Native Technologies

-## Patter Use Cases
+## Pattern Use Cases

 ### Enhanced Risk Management

+1. Apply cross-cluster governance and application lifecycle management
-1. Apply, remediate and report on compliance controls.
-This pattern applies the [CIS] {https://downloads.cisecurity.org/#/} benchmark.
+2. Apply, remediate and report on compliance controls.
+This pattern applies the [CIS] {https://downloads.cisecurity.org/#/} benchmark
+3. Securely manage secrets across the deployment
+4. CI/CD pipelines with security gates e.g. image scanning, signing and secure image storage
+5. Advanced securing monitoring and alerting

 ### Incident Management and Reporting

 ### Digital Operations Resilince Testing

+1. GitOps approach to control configuration and operations
+2. Centrally manage multiple clusters, including workloads

 ### Third Part ICT Risks

 ### Exit Strategy

+### Todo: continue to update as patter develops.

+1. GitOps approach to manage hybrid and multi-cloud deployments across both private and public cloud
+2.

+## Usecase demostrations

+1. Managed and Secured: a more controlled environment
+2. Development: where AppDev: Testing etc is happening
+3. Central Data Centre / Hub: the cloud / core

+### Todo: add demo for GitOps and resilience patter